-

 What is a bank levy?

-If you have not taken steps to voluntarily resolve a tax debt, the DOR can send a notice to your financial institution to attach or hold all funds you have access to.
-The DOR is entitled to receive up to the amount indicated on the levy notice.
+If you do not take steps to voluntarily resolve a tax debt, we can send a notice to your financial institution to attach or hold all funds you have access to.
+The funds the financial institution holds is the bank levy.
+We are entitled to receive up to the amount indicated on the levy notice.

 -